Haig Kazazian: Career

 Kazazian and Richard Cotton were founding co-editors of the journal Human Mutation, which appeared in 1992.

 Kazazian became a co-editor of the journal Mobile DNA in 2015.

-In 1994 Kazazian became Chair of the Department of Genetics at the University of Pennsylvania School of Medicine, holding the position until 2006.
-He remained at the University of Pennsylvaniaf as the Seymour Gray Professor of Molecular Medicine in Genetics from 2006 to 2010.
+In 1994, he became Chair of the Department of Genetics at the University of Pennsylvania School of Medicine, holding the position until 2006.
+He remained at the University of Pennsylvania as the Seymour Gray Professor of Molecular Medicine in Genetics from 2006 to 2010.